 - Security – RFID tags can be internally attached ensuring they are protected from removal and damage

-While both devices collect information from tags and/or labels, an RFID reader can collect information from both RFID tags and 1D/2D (QR codes) barcode labels.
+While both devices collect information from tags, an RFID scanner/reader can collect information from both RFID tags and QR codes/barcode labels.
 Allowing for a mix of RFID tags for high-end assets and the more economical barcode labels for other equipment.

 Tip; when selecting a specific symbology for an asset tagging application, you need to consider the capability of your scanning hardware to read the tags.
 Most scanner manufacturers usually ship new scanners with most symbologies disabled, so make sure the symbology is enabled before attempting to scan.Talk to us about your hardware needs

-Hardcat software and solutions are ever-evolving.
-We continue to invest heavily in new product development, offering clients the benefits of the latest advances in software development and service excellence.
+Hardcat software is ever-evolving and we continue to invest heavily in new product development.
+We offer the benefits of the latest advances in software development and service excellence.